bbischke/SentinelFloodingSequenesDataset/README.md

 If you need help or have any questions please contact Benjamin Bischke (firstname.lastname at dfki.de).

 <!--
+Credits: Task organizers and auxiliaries of the Multimedia Satellite Task 2020
 ## Is there a list of related work?
 The following authors developed methods to work with the dataset:
 * Author 1